NBA Rumors: Cavaliers Could Trade Kyle Korver For A 1st-Round Pick, ‘Forbes’ Suggests

-In the recent Cleveland Cavaliers’ media day, Kyle Korver admitted that he strongly considered a retirement after the 2017-18 NBA season.
-At 37, the veteran shooting guard is aware that he’s already on the near end of his NBA career, and he has shown some signs of slowing down.
+During the recent Cleveland Cavaliers’ media day, Kyle Korver admitted that he strongly considered retirement after the 2017-18 NBA season.
+At 37, the veteran shooting guard is aware that he’s already near the end of his NBA career, and he has shown some signs of slowing down.
 Still, Korver decided to return to the Cavaliers for another season.

-Despite losing LeBron James in the recent free agency, Cavaliers General Manager Koby Altman made it clear that they have no intention to undergo a rebuilding process.
+Despite losing LeBron James in the recent free agency, Cavaliers General Manager Koby Altman made it clear that they have no intention of undergoing a rebuilding process.
 As of now, their main goal is to defend their title as the Eastern Conference champions and make their fifth consecutive appearances in the NBA Finals.
-That’s actually a good news for Kyle Korver.
+That’s actually good news for Kyle Korver.
 He definitely wants to spend the remaining years of his NBA career playing for a contender.

 However, Cleveland may no longer be an ideal place to stay for the 37-year-old sharpshooter.
 If J.R.
 Smith remains healthy, Cavaliers Head Coach Tyronn Lue could use him over Korver as their starting shooting guard this season.
 With the presence of young wingmen like Jordan Clarkson, Rodney Hood, Sam Dekker, and David Nwaba, Korver could only see limited playing time in his third year with the Cavaliers.